JoeyMckenzie/bluesky-php/README.md

 $ composer install joeymckenzie/bluesky-php
 ```

-Within you code, instantiate a new instance of the client:
+Within your code, instantiate a new instance of the client:

 ```php
 $client = Bluesky::client('username.bsky.social');